strblr/pegase/README.md

 **Pegase implements a mechanism by which every individual parser can emit an array of values called `children`**.

 For example, in the `op` rule, `'+'` is a parser in and of itself who will succeed if a *plus* character can be read from the input.
 It's called a *literal* parser.
-You can make every literal parser emit the substring they matched as a single child by using double quotes instead of single quotes.
-More generally, you can make **any** parser emit the substring they matched as a single child by using the `@raw` directive.
-So `\d @raw` will emit the exact digit character it just matched.
+You can make any literal parser emit the substring it matched as a single child by using double quotes instead of single quotes.
+More generally, you can make **any** parser emit the substring it matched as a single child by using the `@raw` directive.
+For example, `\d @raw` will emit the exact digit character it matched, i.e. the input `5` would produce `["5"]` as `children`.

 **`children` can be collected and processed in parent parsers through composition**.